reduxjs/react-redux/docs/api.md

 <a id="connectAdvanced-arguments"></a>
 #### Arguments

-* `selectorFactory(dispatch, factoryOptions): selector(state, ownProps): props` \(*Function*): Intializes a selector function (during each instance's constructor).
+* `selectorFactory(dispatch, factoryOptions): selector(state, ownProps): props` \(*Function*): Initializes a selector function (during each instance's constructor).
 That selector function is called any time the connector component needs to compute new props, as a result of a store state change or receiving new props.
 The result of `selector` is expected to be a plain object, which is passed as the props to the wrapped component.
 If a consecutive call to `selector` returns the same object (`===`) as its previous call, the component will not be re-rendered.
 It's the responsibility of `selector` to return that previous object when appropriate.

 * [`connectOptions`] *(Object)* If specified, further customizes the behavior of the connector.